Go to main content

 VAT

 Depending on the business of the company, it may need to be registered for VAT.
-Information on different VAT rules will be provided during the registration process.
-If the limited partnership is to be registered for VAT, you will be helped to calculate the limited partnership’s tax base.
+Information about various VAT rules and how to fill in the limited partnership's taxation documents, will be provided in connection with the registration in the service.

 Employer

-While a limited partnership can have employees, the partners themselves are not considered employees.
-You must submit a PAYE tax return every month, even if you have not paid any salary or other taxable remuneration.
-A business that only pays compensation once or a few times per year can obtain a so-called seasonal registration.
+If the limited partnership is to have employees and pay salaries, it needs to be registered as an employer.
+The partners in a limited partnership are not counted as employees.
+You submit an employer declaration every month, even if you have not paid any salary or other taxable compensation.
+A company that only pays compensation on one or a few occasions per year can get a so-called seasonal registration.

 If you cannot use the verksamt.se service for F-tax, VAT and employers, there is also a paper form which you can complete.